How to Choose the Right Dog Kennel Size

 Grab a tape measure and measure your dog while standing, taking a measurement from the nose to the base of the tail for its length.
 For its height, have your dog sit and then measure it, as some dogs are taller while sitting.
 Add between 2 and 4 inches to both measurements for the ideal crate height and length.

 If you have a puppy, you probably don’t want to constantly buy increasingly larger kennels as it grows.
 Instead, buy a kennel that fits an adult-size dog of that breed.
 Use dividers or a box inside the kennel to temporarily reduce its size.

-3. Kennels for Smaller Dogs
+2. Go Up a Size in Kennels for Smaller Dogs

 The smallest dog kennels measure about 24 inches long, with slightly larger kennels measuring up to 30 inches long.
 Keep in mind that each manufacturer is a bit different as far as kennel lengths and size categories go, so you can give or take a couple inches with the length measurement of each size.

 These kennels fit smaller breeds of dogs that weigh fewer than 35 to 40 pounds, such as the Jack Russell terrier, Maltese, miniature poodle, and French bulldog, among other small breeds.
 These small kennels also work well for puppies, if you only plan to use the crate while your dog is a puppy.